piotrmaslanka/satella/docs/instrumentation/traceback.md

 in case of an exception.
 It preserves:
 * Information about all stack frames in this thread
 * Every local and global variable at every stack frame
-    * If the variable is pickable, it is pickled on the spot
+    * If the variable is pickable, and pickling is enabled, it is pickled on the spot
     * Variable's _repr_ is always preserved
     * Of course variable name is saved